Video lessons in this course

 Core Formula covers a lot of ground.
 Using bite-sized videos in razor-sharp HD format, Core Formula teaches you how to use formulas for text, dates and times, VLOOKUP, INDEX & MATCH, summing and counting, nested IFs, dynamic ranges, troubleshooting, and a wide variety of techniques for referencing cells.

 Each video is short – typically 3 minutes or less – and all videos come with a practice worksheet that you can download directly below the video.
-The course is is self-paced, so can move through it as fast or slow as you like.
+The course is self-paced, so you can move through it as fast or slow as you like.
 You can get more info and a quick video walk-through of the course here.
 (This video also covers some good free resources we've created for learning Excel formulas and functions).

 Will the course work for both Windows and Mac?

 Yes.
-There are some small differences in the Mac and Win interface with respect to formulas, but in general this is one area in Excel where there is very good overlap between the Mac and Windows versions.
+There are some small differences in the Mac and Win interface with respect to formulas, but in general, this is one area in Excel where there is very good overlap between the Mac and Windows versions.
 The videos were recorded in Excel 2010 on Windows 7.
 All videos highlight shortcuts for both Windows and Mac.

 Do you have a guarantee?